TREASURIES-Yields trading in tight range ahead of employment data

 By Kate Duguid

-NEW YORK, June 2 (Reuters) - Treasury yields were modestly lower on Wednesday morning, trading in a tight range as investors held off from making big moves ahead of private payrolls data on Thursday and the monthly federal jobs report on Friday.
+NEW YORK, June 2 (Reuters) - Treasury yields were modestly lower on Wednesday, trading in a tight range as investors held off from making big moves ahead of private payrolls data on Thursday and the monthly federal jobs report on Friday.

-The 10-year Treasury yield US10YT=RR was last down 2.4 basis points to 1.591%.
+The 10-year Treasury yield US10YT=RR was last down 2.1 basis points to 1.594%.
 The benchmark yield has been trading within a range of 1.55% to 1.64% for more than a week.
-The two-year yield US2YT=RR, which reflects investor expectations about rate hikes, has remained anchored since the Federal Reserve cut interest rates near zero last year.
-The two-year was last down less than half a basis point to 0.145%.
+The two-year yield US2YT=RR, which reflects investor expectations about interest rate hikes, has remained anchored since the Federal Reserve cut rates near zero last year.
+The two-year was flat at 0.147%.

 The fed funds rate USONFFE= rose on Tuesday to 0.06%, after having fallen to 0.05% on Friday, the lowest since April 30, owing primarily to month-end rebalancing.
 The fed funds rate is reported the following day at 9 a.m.
 ET.